felixlopz/hubrise-test-task/content/apps/uber-eats/en/faqs.md

 - <Link to="/apps/uber-eats/faqs/send-orders-to-epos-without-tablet/">Can Orders Be Sent Directly To My EPOS Without Using Uber Eats Tablets?</Link>
 - <Link to="/apps/uber-eats/faqs/connecting-multiple-instances-uber-eats/">Can I Connect Multiple Uber Eats Stores to the Same HubRise Location?</Link>
+- <Link to="/apps/uber-eats/faqs/orders-not-received-missing-ref-codes/">Why Are My Orders Not Received on HubRise?</Link>